 Silver Economy as a business opportunity

 Older adults are part of the so-called silver economy.
 This population is not outside of the consumers’ market.
 It represents a new market segment with specific needs.
 In the future, aged customers will be more and more involved in supporting economic growth.
 So much that in Japan and Korea, those aged 75 and older will contribute to 40% of the consumption growth.
 By 2020, studies show that older adults will spend $15 trillion annually.
-Silver economy members have particular attributes that make them a very valuable economic target.
+Silver economy members have particular attributes that make them a precious economic target.
 Compared to younger generations, older people seek quality and are ready to pay more.
-They are far less price sensitive than younger generations.
+They are far less price-sensitive than younger generations.

 Robots as the new caregivers

 New disruptive innovations and robots are now appearing to promote social connectivity.
 They help slow down cognitive decline and assist in physical training.
 In Japan, there is a shortage of caregivers for the elderly.
 This situation is now a political and societal issue.
 The recently approved so-called “blue-collar” foreign workers visa has been sharply criticized.
 Robots could be a solution, and they are already in elder-care homes.
-This is just the beginning as the care-bot market should reach $3.7 billion by 2035.
+This is just the beginning, as the care-bot market should reach $3.7 billion by 2035.

-Aibo, the pet dog robot developed by Sony, and Paro, the robotic baby-seal are just the more famous examples.
+Aibo, the pet dog robot developed by Sony, and Paro, the robotic baby-seal, are just the more famous examples.
 Numerous robots are used to stimulate and interact with the elderly.
 Paro is now present in more than 30 countries.
-It encourages the patients who have dementia to maintain some form of social engagement.
+It encourages patients who have dementia to maintain some form of social engagement.
 Softbank famous humanoid Robots Pepper also assists in exercise routines.
 More than 500 Japanese elder care homes use Pepper for one task or another.

-The Japanese government and the Ministry of Economy, Trade, and Industry, METI, contributed to the development of elder care robots.
+The Japanese government and the Ministry of Economy, Trade, and Industry, METI, contributed to the development of eldercare robots.
 They could become both a solution to the shortage of 380,000 specialized workers by 2025 and a potential very lucrative export industry.
 Innovative products are already present in hospitals and care homes.
 Developed by the RIKEN Center for Human-Interactive Robot Research and Sumitomo Riko Company, Robear is another example of what collaborative nursing robots could be.
 The cute looking bear robot help lifting the patients.

 We can predict that Psychological resistance and costs will gradually decrease.
 Care robots will soon be widely used.
 The idea is not to replace the human staff.
-The goal is for the robots to assist the humans.
+The goal is for robots to assist humans.